SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxna-part-6-adding-a-bit-of-flash.markdown

 ## Setup page Visual States

-First off we will start by defining our Visual State Animations, key thing to remember that these are states in the true meaning of the word and no object can be manipulated by two different operations.&nbsp; Think of it like this if you have a glass on a table and two people sitting at that table then only one person can move that glass at a time, if the other person tried to move it then it wo not be where they expect it to be because someone else is controlling it.&nbsp; A poor mans attempt to try and explain how it works but worry not if you try and do something wrong Blend will happily slap you in the face and tell you off!
+First off we will start by defining our Visual State Animations, key thing to remember that these are states in the true meaning of the word and no object can be manipulated by two different operations.
+Think of it like this if you have a glass on a table and two people sitting at that table then only one person can move that glass at a time, if the other person tried to move it then it wo not be where they expect it to be because someone else is controlling it.
+A poor mans attempt to try and explain how it works but worry not if you try and do something wrong Blend will happily slap you in the face and tell you off!

 So to begin we need to define the starting state for our screen, in our case the default state is when the game is running, anything else will be placed on top to show that something else has happened in the game, to this end we need to hide away our overlays ready for them to come to light when we need them.